Provably Efficient Model-Free Algorithm for MDPs with Peak Constraints: Simulations

 We will now model the problem as an MDP.
 The state at time-slot $h$ is given as $S_h=(B_h, E_h)$, which are the current battery level and the energy arrival.
 The energy $E_h$ is known causally, and the distribution is unknown.
 The action is the transmission power $P_h$.
 Eq. \eqref{state_evolve} gives the state evolution and the $E_h$ may evolve based on some Markov process in general.
 Eq. \eqref{action_space} restricts battery level must be positive and indirectly gives the action space for $P_h$ such that $\mathcal{A}=\{0,1,...,B_h+E_h\}$.
 Finally, the objective is given in \eqref{opt_pro} and the peak power constraint is given in Eq. \eqref{peak_constrain}.
 Notice that the the constraint function is not known in advance.

-We let the distribution of $E_h$ as truncated Gaussian of mean $\mu$ and standard deviation $\sigma$, where the truncation levels are $0$ and $\bar{E}$, and we let it be independent across episodes.
+We set the distribution of $E_h$ as truncated Gaussian with mean $\mu$ and standard deviation $\sigma$, where the truncation levels are $0$ and $\bar{E}$, and we let it be independent across episodes.
 The problem is discretized to integers in order to apply the proposed algorithm.
 According to the selection of the parameters in \cite{wang2014power}, we set the horizon $H=20$ time-slots, battery capacity $\bar{B}=20$, power constraint $\bar{P}=8$, maximal harvest energy $\bar{E}=20$, mean and standard deviation $\mu=10$, $\sigma=5$, respectively.

-For our algorithm, we let $\gamma=1$.
+In the simulation, 1000 trajectories are generated by the above MDP.
+In Fig. \ref{fig:Learn_pro}, we plot the mean and variance for the sum of the transmission rate $V_1^{\bar{\pi}^k}$ and constraint violations defined in Eq. \eqref{eq:eps_optimal} and compare the learning speed for different choice of $\xi=0.1,0.01,0.001$.
+The Slater parameter for $\gamma$ is chosen to be $\frac{\xi}{2}$.
+Note that in each episode $k$, we evaluate the policy $\bar{\pi}^k$, which is the `averaged' policy by $\pi^1,\pi^2,\cdots, \pi^k$ as defined in Theorem \ref{thm_bound}.
+It can be seen that the sum of transmission rate converges to the optimal and the constraint violation converge to 0 as the number of episodes increases.
+Moreover, we can find that larger $\gamma$ gives a higher convergence speed while the difference between convergence speed for different $\gamma$ is quite small.

 In order to compare the proposed algorithm, we consider three other baseline algorithms: the greedy policy, the balanced policy, and the optimal non-causal algorithm.
 The greedy policy tries to consume the harvested energy as much as possible in each slot, as calculated by $P_h = \min(\bar{P}, B_h +E_h)$.
 We also consider a balanced policy that consumes the fixed amount of energy in each slot if available, where the fixed value is calculated by $\sum_{h=1}^H E_h/H$, while that is limited by the available energy at each time.
 However, the balanced algorithm uses the future energy arrivals and is not a causal strategy.
 Further, the optimal strategy when all future energy arrivals are non-causally known is also used to show the performance of the proposed algorithm.
 We note that the proposed algorithm only assumes that the constraint function in state $s$ and action $a$ can be queried, but the function is not explicitly known, thus, the algorithms that project to the constraint function are not considered as they require complete knowledge of the function.